 I am going to start with chapter 10 by Ding and Wong, in which relatively large samples of students and many teachers are asked about primary school classroom environments and teaching methods using various frameworks and analytical tools.
 A continuum from traditional to constructivist environment is assumed and teachers are found to be in the process of moving from one end to the other.
 Several indicators of change arise, such as increases in the use of real-life situations and discussion.
 While the majority of classrooms surveyed were more or less securely working in what has come to be known as a constructivist paradigm, a significant group were transitional, and a few were still very traditional.

 I want to pick apart some of the terminology used in such studies, because it often confuses several issues.
-Firstly, ’constructivism’ was originally a theory of learning, and if students construct meaning for themselves, rather than accepting it pre-packaged from teachers, then they do that whatever the teaching is like.
-In classrooms where recall of techniques and facts are important, students construct the understanding that mathematics is a collection of facts and methods.
-In classrooms that focus on problem-solving, discussion and groupwork, students will construct the understanding that mathematics is a collective, interactive, way of solving problems.
+Firstly, ’constructivism’ was originally a theory of learning, and if it is true that students construct meaning for themselves, rather than accepting it pre-packaged from teachers, then they are constructing meaning whatever the teaching is like.
+In classrooms where recall of techniques and facts are important, students are likely to construct the understanding that mathematics is a collection of facts and methods.
+In classrooms that focus on problem-solving, discussion and groupwork, students are likely to construct the understanding that mathematics is a collective, interactive, way of solving problems.
 Both of these characterisations avoid the full nature of mathematics.
 Both approaches can leave students unable to recognise, anticipate, apply and appreciate the implications of underlying mathematical structures.
 For example, total dependence on algorithms to divide numbers can avoid meaning-based realisations such as ‘dividing by twice the number gives half the quotient’, and using only ad hoc situated methods to solve proportionality problems can avoid understanding the role of multipliers.
 In both kinds of classroom the pedagogy determines whether students are trapped in remembered methods, or trapped in ad hoc methods, rise beyond these traps.
 Good teachers draw out the key mathematical ideas, whatever the lesson type.
 In chapter 9, Zhao and Ma describe four teachers who are trying to do that, i.e. to enable students to understand key mathematical ideas, and develop fluent use, through the new classroom orthodoxy of realistic mathematics, discussion and working with others.
 The affective and social aspects of classrooms appear to be the main focus, and the teachers adapt in different degrees to these.